geneva-lake/teamgram-server/README.md

 At first you need bring into the line versions of components.
 If you use v0.158.0 version of [teamgram-proto](https://github.com/teamgram/proto) you should checkout to v.0.90.5 tag of teamgram server.
 Teamgram-proto has a huge up to 10 megabyte files which makes build difficult.
-Building could consume all memory of your computer and stuck.
+Building could consume all memory of your computer and eventually stuck.
 Setting GOMEMLIMIT to restrict memory consumption could help.
 This environment variable was introduced in go 1.20 so we need to switch to this version of golang.
 This manipulations should be done in the Dockerfile.
 Also here I use alpine linux for docker image to reduce consumed space.

 ```